-- use split-level, multiple-slab, pier or pole construction; a. - b. avoid single-plane slabs and benching; - have built to boundary walls on the low side of the lot to avoid drainage issues; and C. - follow the contour and ensure the height of cut and fill, whether retained or not, does not exceed 900mm.
+- a. use split-level, multiple-slab, pier or pole construction; - b. avoid single-plane slabs and benching; - c. have built to boundary walls on the low side of the lot to avoid drainage issues; and - d. follow the contour and ensure the height of cut and fill, whether retained or not, does not exceed 900mm.